lugu/qiloop/doc/internal-design.md

 Each incoming connection generates a new endpoint.
 Traffic from the various endpoints is process in parallel.

-Incoming messages are sent to the router (see Router.Dispatch).
-The router dispatch of the messages to the various services.
+Incoming messages from an endpoint are sent to the router (see Router.Dispatch).
+The router dispatches of the messages to the various services.
 Each service dispatch the messages its objects.

-At this stage the messages have been sent to handler queue and then process synchronously.
+At this stage the messages have been sent to handler queue of the endpoing and then process synchronously.

 This has two consequences: